geoffreyknopf777/RaspPump/README.md

 Materials: Pumpkin, Raspberry Pi 2 B, HC-SR04 sonar, LED, Resistors, mini breadboard, jumper wires, speaker with headphone jack connector

-If you've never carved a pumpkin before, here's a good place to start https://www.wikihow.com/Carve-a-Pumpkin
+If you've never carved a pumpkin before, [here](https://www.wikihow.com/Carve-a-Pumpkin) is a good place to start

-Follow the instructions at https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi for connecting the HC-SR04 sonar to the Raspberry Pi.
+Follow the instructions [here](https://www.modmypi.com/blog/hc-sr04-ultrasonic-range-sensor-on-the-raspberry-pi) for connecting the HC-SR04 sonar to the Raspberry Pi.
 This project assumes TRIG is connected to GPIO pin 23 and ECHO is connected to GPIO pin 24.

-Follow the instructions at https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins for connecting an LED to the Raspberry Pi.
+Follow the instructions [here]https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins for connecting an LED to the Raspberry Pi.
 This project assumes the LED is connected to GPIO pin 25.

 ### Installing